wlockwood/BlurDetection2/README.md

   * A fix to file detection that prevents files from being processed twice

 ## Citations
-This is based upon the blogpost [Blur Detection With Opencv](https://www.pyimagesearch.com/2015/09/07/blur-detection-with-opencv/) by Adrian Rosebrock.
+This is based upon the blog post [Blur Detection With Opencv](https://www.pyimagesearch.com/2015/09/07/blur-detection-with-opencv/) by Adrian Rosebrock.

 ![Blur Mask Demo](https://raw.githubusercontent.com/WillBrennan/BlurDetection2/master/docs/demo.png)